Objective

 Terminology

-- Business Plan: Appropriate for you to articulate your vision, attract stakeholders, and guide your decisions.
-It allows you to clarify internal strategy, attract investors, communicate with partners and investors, and aligns your team.
+- Business Plan: Appropriate to describe several elements for stakeholders and investors, and align your team.
 A well-specified business plan will often run between 20 to 40 pages (a broad estimate).

 Navigating Business Model Alternatives